lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

    * DTag: The size of the DTag field is T bits, which may be set to a value greater than or equal to 0 bits.
 The DTag field in all fragments that carry the same IPv6 datagram MUST be set to the same value.
 DTag MUST be set sequentially increasing from 0 to 2^T - 1, and MUST wrap back from 2^T - 1 to 0.

-   * CFN: This field is an unsigned integer, with a size of N bits, that carries the CFN of the fragment.
+   * FCN: This field is an unsigned integer, with a size of N bits, that carries the FCN of the fragment.
 In the No ACK option, N=1.
       For the rest of options, N equal to or greater than 3 is recommended.
-The CFN MUST be set sequentially decreasing from the highest CFN in the window (which will be used for the first fragment), and MUST wrap from 0 back to the highest CFN in the window.
-The highest CFN in the window MUST be a value equal to or smaller than 2^N-2.
-(Example 1: for N=5, the highest CFN value may be configured to be 30, then subsequent CFNs are set sequentially and in decreasing order, and CFN will wrap from 0 back to 30.
-Example 2: for N=5, the highest CFN value may be set to 23, then subsequent CFNs are set sequentially and in decreasing order, and the CFN will wrap from 0 back to 23).
-The CFN for the last fragment has all bits set to 1.
-Note that, by this definition, the CFN value of 2^N - 1 is only used to identify a fragment as the last fragment carrying a subset of the IPv6 packet being transported, and thus the CFN does not strictly correspond to the N least significant bits of the actual absolute fragment number.
-It is also important to note that, for N=1, the last fragment of the packet will carry a CFN equal to 1, while all previous fragments will carry a CFN of 0.
+The FCN MUST be set sequentially decreasing from the highest FCN in the window (which will be used for the first fragment), and MUST wrap from 0 back to the highest FCN in the window.
+The highest FCN in the window, denoted MAX_WIND_FCN, MUST be a value equal to or smaller than 2^N-2, see further details on this at the end of 9.5.3.
+(Example 1: for N=5, MAX_WIND_FCN may be configured to be 30, then subsequent FCNs are set       sequentially and in decreasing order, and FCN will wrap from 0 back to 30.
+Example 2: for N=5, MAX_WIND_FCN may be set to 23, then subsequent FCNs are set sequentially and in decreasing order, and the FCN will wrap from 0 back to 23).
+The FCN for the last fragment has all bits set to 1.
+Note that, by this definition, the FCN value of 2^N - 1 is only used to identify a fragment as the last fragment carrying a subset of the IPv6 packet being transported, and thus the FCN does not correspond to the N least significant bits of the actual absolute fragment number.
+It is also important to note that, for N=1, the last fragment of the packet will carry a FCN equal to 1, while all previous fragments will carry a FCN of 0.

    * W: W is a 1-bit field.
 This field carries the same value for all fragments of a window, and it is complemented for the next window.
 The initial value for this field is 1.

    * MIC: This field, which has a size of M bits, carries the MIC for the IPv6 packet.

-   The values for R, N, T and M are not specified in this document, and have to be determined in other documents (e.g. technology-specific profile documents).
+   The values for R, N, MAX_WIND_FCN, T and M are not specified in this document, and have to be determined in other documents (e.g. technology-specific profile documents).

 ### ACK format